 That was a great headline to come out of this.

-Please cheer, please clap.
+Please clap.

-So we're gonna have impeachment, felons voting.
+So we're going to have impeachment, felons voting.

 It is the most radical shift in American politics we've ever seen in our lives and probably will ever see.

-And that is that you know, we were guaranteed life, liberty, and the pursuit of happiness.
+And that is that, you know, we were guaranteed life, liberty, and the pursuit of happiness.

 Life, liberty, the pursuit of happiness.